Home > What to Grow in Grow Bags > What to Grow in 150–400 Gallon Grow Bags

 ✅ Squash.

-Use trellises or perimeter supports to manage vine growth and airflow.
+Use trellises or perimeter supports to manage vine growth and improve airflow.
+Large soil volume also helps maintain more stable moisture levels during hot weather.

 Best plants for 150–400 gallon grow bags